oslabs-beta/Manifest/README.md

-# Dockery
+# Manifest

-<p>Dockery is a Docker Destop extension that simplifies monitoring and managing container memory limits.
+<p>Manifest is a Docker Destop extension that simplifies monitoring and managing container information - currently primarily memory limits.
 With an intuitive UI, users can easily understand container memory usage and also configure both hard limits(--memory) and soft limits(--memory-reservation) for their containers.<p>
 <br>
 <h2>Features</h2>

 <p>
-  Dockery displays real-time, important memory metrics such as total memory used by all containers, memory usage per container, and memory usage ratio by container (fig 1) .
+  Manifest displays real-time, important memory metrics such as total memory used by all containers, memory usage per container, and memory usage ratio by container (fig 1) .
 These metrics are displayed in easy to digest graphs.
-However, the real power of Dockery lies within its table, where detailed memory metrics on all running containers are shown.
+However, the real power of Manifest lies within its table, where detailed memory metrics on all running containers are shown.
 Clicking on a row reveals an intuitive GUI where users can do 2 things:
   <ol>
     <li>Visually compare memory usage to the soft & hard limits (<a href="#fig-2">fig 2</a>)</li>
     <li>Easily re-allocate memory through assignment of memory limits (<a href="#fig-3">fig 3</a>)</li>